Gathering Data#

 Crawling websites#

-To crawl websites, we need to create a Python file inside the spiders
+To crawl websites, we need to create a Python file inside the spiders folder.
+You can name this file however you

 want.
-We will call it crawler.py
+We will call it crawler.py for this example.

 In the file, you need to write the following code to create a web crawler.